Useott/knuckles-ate-3000-grapes/using-knux-ate-3k-grapes.md

 **Note: This file is meant to be viewed within GitHub.
 If your text viewer doesn't support Markdown, some things may not appear as intended.**

-To start, add this line inside your mod's main.lemon:
+To start, add this to your mod's main.lemon:
 ```
 #if !KNUX_ATE_3K_GRAPES
 	include ../../../../knux_ate_3k_grapes.lemon